Dmitry9/python-nltk-server/README.md

 docker push dmitry9/flask-nltk-service:latest
 ```

-4. trigger url redeploy hook (see notes) for render.com
+4. trigger url redeploy hook (see local notes or webui settings) for render.com

 Now, your Docker Hub repository should be updated with the latest changes, and the `latest` tag should point to the new image.